Terry2323/uomi-agent-dani/README.md

 # Dani - UOMI Agent

 **Dani** is a simple UOMI Agent that:
-- Welcomes users
+- Welcomes new users
 - Tracks faucet claim events
-- Prints useful logs when running
+- Demonstrates how an agent can handle different events in the UOMI ecosystem

 ---